Why should I visit Aride?

 View south towards Praslin

 It is simple.
 There are other beautiful islands in Seychelles, but Aride is the best one.
 No other island is so pristine or uncrowded and yet remains accessible to visitors.
 Miss Aride and you miss a chance to see Seychelles as it was before discovery by the outside world.
 You have not seen the island with more birds of more species than the other 40 granitic islands combined.
 You have not seen the only home of the fragrant Wright's Gardenia.
 You have not spent a full day on one of the finest nature reserves in the Indian Ocean.
-You have not seen the spectacular view where thousands of frigatbirds soar above the the last granite cliffs before India.
+You have not seen the spectacular view where thousands of frigatebirds soar above the the last granite cliffs before India.
 You have not seen Seychelles.
+Click Here to read about the Flora and Fauna.

 How do I visit Aride?